Hadeweka/Crystal2Day/README.md

 * Support for multiple windows
 * Framerate limiter
 * Maps and tilesets
+* Basic support for maps created with the Tiled editor
 * 2D collision routines
 * Entity hook system
 * Optional scripting using Anyolite